 Treatment and prognosis

-As opposed to a formed lung abscess, interventional procedures (e.g. drainage) may be counterproductive in cases of necrotising pneumonia 10.
-In some centres, pulmonary resection has been carried out as a surgical option 12-13.
+As opposed to a formed lung abscess, interventional procedures (e.g. drainage) may be counterproductive in cases of necrotizing pneumonia 10.
+In some centers, pulmonary resection has been carried out as a surgical option 12-13.

 For a lesion with large areas of low intrinsic low attenuation, consider: